Tanishq2907/Ai--web-Scraper/README.md

 - Track social media posts and hashtags from public platforms
 - Detect and report pirated video/movie copies by scanning public streaming sites
 - Monitor academic journal updates for research alerts

+## 🧩 Future Enhancements

+- Add cloud-based model hosting for scalability
+- Support CAPTCHA solving for restricted websites
+- Introduce scheduling for periodic scraping
+- Multilingual scraping using fine-tuned LLMs
+- Export to more formats (Excel, API integration)

+---

+## 🤝 Contributors

+- **Tanishq Giri** – Developer, Designer, Researcher

+---

+## 📄 License

+This project is open-source and available under the [MIT License](LICENSE).

+---

+## 📬 Contact

+For queries or collaboration: **tanishqgiri248@gmail.com**